 May 28, Panel – 5:00 pm – 6:30 pm EST

 Webinar Description: This keynote panel features a dynamic dialogue amongst APA Presidents who explore intersectional identities and how these identity intersections inform their leadership.
 The panelists highlight how counseling psychology values of well-being, social change, and liberation drive skill sets for being successful at the APA presidential level.
 In doing so, the panelists share recommendations for others considering APA leadership to inspire/encourage the next generation of counseling psychologists to consider running for APA President.
-There are 500 available slots for this webinar.
-This webinar will be recorded.

 We Want to do More than Survive: Implications of Abolitionist Teaching and the Pursuit of Educational Freedom for Counseling Psychologists with Bettina Love (Q&A moderated by Julia Phillips)